User oriented documentation is here: Licensing for Chromium OS Package Owners

 Note that we just happened to pick x86-alex and use its license on all boards as a stopgap.
 This is not ideal, just what we’re doing for now.

-Once all the licenses have been gathered, the script factors out the licenses used by multiple packages by listing them at the end and creating pointers to them, and then generates an HTML file that can be checked into the chrome subversion source code.
+Once all the licenses have been gathered, the script factors out the licenses used by multiple packages by listing them at the end and creating pointers to them, and then generates an HTML file that will be located under /opt/google/chrome/resources/about_os_credits.html on the generated image.

-chromite/licensing/licenses/ is the code that currently does all the work (should become
+chromite/licensing/ is the code that currently does all the work.

 - Custom licenses (licenses referred by non Gentoo ebuilds) are placed in ~/trunk/src/third_party/chromiumos-overlay/licenses